jdrco/jdrco/README.md

-- 👋 Hi, I’m @jdrco
+- 👋 Hi, I’m Jared!
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m interested in building modern products
-- 🌱 I’m currently learning React/React Native, with proficient knowledge in C/C++, Python, and Javascript
+- 🌱 I’m currently learning how to build scalable apps in Next.js
-- 📫 How to reach me - Linkedin: Jared Drueco.
+- 📫 How to reach me - Linkedin: Jared Drueco, Twitter: @jaarebeaar

 <!---
 jdrco/jdrco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.